Mexico, How & Why?

 From Palenque it is worth the drive to the city of Merida.
 A very picturesque bus ride takes you through 4 states before you end up in Yucatan, the capital being Merida.

 She is a lovely, colonial city, with a certain buzz.
 Although always active, Merida tends to really come alive at night, around the Zocalo (Central Park) area.
-So much to see, and the food in the Yucatan really steps it up a notch.
+So much to see, and the food in the Yucatan really steps it up a notch and dispels the myths of Mexico on a culinary level.

 While in Merida ensure you include a trip to some wonderfully secluded cenotes (pronounced say-no-teys), which are sink holes, with crystal clear water that you can lose yourself in.
 A lovely break from the heat in the city.